 On November 7, 2016 the Company announced it had signed a senior secured credit facility with Sprott, pursuant to which Sprott may advance up to US\$20,000,000 to fund development and construction of the Company's Moss Mine Project.
-The facility is available to be drawn in up to four tranches, and the first tranche of US\$5,000,000 was advanced to the Company.
-There is no guarantee the Company will satisfy any or all of the conditions of further drawdowns under the facility or the equipment finance facility as described below.
+The Facility is available to be drawn in up to four tranches, and two tranches totaling US\$10,000,000 were advanced to the Company.
+Subsequent to the year ended June 30, 2017, a third tranche of US\$5,000,000 was advanced to the Company for a total of US\$15,000,000.
+There is no guarantee the Company will satisfy any or all of the conditions for the last drawdown under the Facility.